Maximum AHV pension: That's what counts

 The maximum AHV pension in Switzerland is currently CHF 2,450 per month for an individual and CHF 3,675 per month for married couples.
 The following requirements must be met in order for the maximum AHV pension to be paid out:

 - Average annual income of at least CHF 88,200 (adjusted for inflation)

-There is a ceiling on pensions paid to married couples.
-That means the AHV retirement pension of a married couple may not exceed 150% of the maximum pension for an individual.
-The two single persons' pensions are reduced proportionately and then paid out separately.
+There is an AHV ceiling for married couples.
+The combined pension paid to a married couple may not exceed 150% of the maximum pension payable to an individual.
+The two pensions are reduced proportionately and paid out separately.

-- Divorce by individuals without gainful employment who then fail to make the minimum contributions from that point on
+- Divorce affecting individuals without gainful employment who then fail to make the minimum AHV contributions from that point on

 - Spouse's retirement

 - Employer's failure to forward AHV contributions